kirabase/hyper-shell/readme.md

 here is an example where it uses variable and math to address your request.

 ```
-$ python dodo.py "generate a random number between 1 and 1000"
+$ dodo "generate a random number between 1 and 1000"
 echo $((RANDOM % 1000 + 1))

 Explanation: